Susan Fite ’05

 Under 20 students

 Develop your professional identity as a school psychologist through a Master’s of Science in School Psychology.
-The completion of your master’s in school psychology from Roberts Wesleyan College will instruct you in how to integrate psychological evidenced based research into real-world applications.
+The completion of your master’s in school psychology from Roberts Wesleyan University will instruct you in how to integrate psychological evidenced based research into real-world applications.
 Education and exposure to the most up to date practice efforts will allow you to effectively develop as a sought after school psychologist and launch your career and professional identity.
 You will be afforded practice opportunities alongside highly successful school psychologists that will help guide your practice efforts in order to be successful.
 You will work alongside faculty with individual practice expertise of their own and develop close, collegial relationships with them along the way.
-Take your psychology education to the next level with a Master’s of Science in School Psychology from Roberts Wesleyan College.
+Take your psychology education to the next level with a Master’s of Science in School Psychology from Roberts Wesleyan University.

 Our psychology master’s program guides each student through in-depth explanations of the well-known discipline.
 Those who earn their master’s in psychology will be able to:

 Apply Principles that are Ethically Sound and Represent Current Practice in the Field

 Explain Psychological Concepts Using the Standards Set in Place by Professionals in the Discipline